mtirado1/at89s8252-arduino/README.md

 # Usage

-Edit `programmer.py` to change the path to the hex file and select the serial port.
+Edit `writeprogram.py` to change the path to the hex file and select the serial port.

+In the blink directory there is blinky.hex that is a sample program.

 Program the microcontroller by running the script.

-If you want erase the chip run `eraser.py`
+If you want erase the chip run `eraser.py` it erase both program and data space.

-If you want dump the chip run `reader.py`
+If you want dump the program on chip run `readprogram.py`

-If you want check the chip from a file run `verify.py`
+If you want check the chip program from a file run `verifyprogram.py`

 Edit scripts for changing file hex names and comm port settings.

+The same is for data space with:

+writedata.py

+readdata.py

+verifydata.py